platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 ## 1. Download your app's code

-Your app code is maintained through the Git version control system.
+Your app's code is maintained through the Git version control system.

 To download your entire app's code history: